webiny/docs.webiny.com/docs/tutorials/build-a-portfolio-website-with-react-webiny-apollo.md

 As soon as you run this command, you will enter your email address, that is associated with the account provider you used to sign in into Vercel.

-After this step, you will receive a confimation email to your email address from Vercel.
+After this step, you will receive a confirmation email to your email address from Vercel.
 You will need to confirm your email, so you can continue with other steps.

 The confirmation email will look like below.